Wondering how to moisten a dry cake so that it tastes divine? Try these 5 easy ways to make cake soft and moist again.

 We’ve all been there.
 You spend hours baking in the kitchen; you follow the recipe perfectly, and you are left with a dry, crumbly cake that is hardly edible.

 If this is you, don’t worry, I have you covered.
-There are easy tips and tricks to moisten a dry cake.
+There are easy tips and tricks for how to fix a dry cake.

-Many of these methods are near-instant solutions for fixing a dry cake, and they all use appliances and ingredients you have around the house.
+Many of these methods are near-instant solutions for moistening a dry cake, and they all use appliances and ingredients you have around the house.

 Save the celebration by trying one of these tried-and-true ways to get some moisture back in that crumbly cake.